Become a Lore Mapper

 1. Coordinate a convenient schedule for the interview.

-2. Offer to send them the consent form beforehand so they can gather their thoughts and prepare for the conversation.
+3. Offer to send them the consent form with the questions beforehand so that they can gather their thoughts and prepare for the conversation.

-4. Stay aware of your own safety: tell a friend when you leave for an interview and tell them who you are interviewing.
+5. Stay aware of your own safety: tell a friend or your teacher when you go to an chat, where you are going, and who you are chatting with.

 Plan Your Visit